-The AWS Certified Solutions Architect – Associate exam is designed for those with some experience in designing distributed applications.
+The AWS Certified Solutions Architect – the Associate exam is designed for those with some experience in designing distributed applications.
 Candidates will need to be able to demonstrate their ability to design, manage, and implement applications using tools and services on the AWS platform.
 This exam was updated in February 2018 to include more AWS services and best practices.

 Preparing for the AWS Certified Solutions Architect Associate with Cloud Academy’s Solutions Architect – Associate Certification Preparation for AWS Learning Path.

 The AWS Certified Developer – the Associate exam is all about developing and maintaining AWS-based applications.
 You will need to know how to write actual code that uses AWS software to access AWS applications from within your custom business applications.

 Prepare for this certification with Cloud Academy’s Developer – Associate Certification Preparation for AWS Learning Path.

 The AWS Certified SysOps Administrator – the Associate exam is the only certification that is fully geared toward system administrators.
 Passing this exam requires both technical expertise and conceptual knowledge of the operational aspects of the AWS platform.
 Previous experience as a Linux or Windows administrator will be a plus.

 Prepare for this certification with Cloud Academy’s SysOps Administrator – Associate Certification Preparation for AWS Learning Path.